Ad – This post is in collaboration with Ikea.

-As part of this campaign we’ll also be aiming to improve a few more areas like making sure that all of our light bulbs are LED, saving water and making our house more cozy without having to turn up the heating.
+As part of this campaign, we’ll also be aiming to improve a few more areas like making sure that all of our light bulbs are LED, saving water and making our house more cosy without having to turn up the heating.

 All of these small things and changes in the way you live don’t cost anything and aren’t difficult to do, but they do make a difference.
 The “right amount” is obviously a very objective thing, but we think that it’s the little changes in our everyday lives that actually make a difference.

 I would say that we’re already fairly conscious of energy saving, recycling and waste, so for us, it will be really interesting to see if we can improve and really see a change in cost and energy consumption.

 The Live Lagom project will run over the next few months and along with the other participants, we’ll be documenting our experiences over on the Live Lagom blog and sharing the steps we’re taking to live more sustainably and healthy and hopefully results we’re seeing.

 Maybe you’ll be inspired to make a few little changes to your own life and home!